omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 ### 2. Check TCP ports

 Make sure you have don't have any of the services running on one of the following ports: 7434, 7534, 5432.
 The ports are used as follows:
-- 7434: `elixir-omg_watcher_1`, a light-weight Watcher to ensure the security of funds deposited into the childchain
+- 7434: `watcher`, a light-weight Watcher to ensure the security of funds deposited into the childchain
-- 7534: `elixir-omg_watcher_info_1`, a convenient and performant API to the child chain data
+- 7534: `watcher_info`, a convenient and performant API to the child chain data
-- 5432: `elixir-omg_postgres_1`, a PostgreSQL database that stores transactions and contains data needed for challenges and exits
+- 5432: `postgres`, a PostgreSQL database that stores transactions and contains data needed for challenges and exits

 You can use `lsof`, `netstat` or other alternatives to check occupied ports: